There are two types of OPTICAL FIBERS depending on the refractive index of core and cladding are available ;

 b.
 Graded Index Optical Fiber

-On the other hand in the Graded Index Optical Fibers, the core has non-uniform refractive index, it is maximum at the central axis of the optical fiber and gradually decreases up to the core cladding interface.
+On the other hand in the Graded-Index Optical Fibers, the core has a non-uniform refractive index, it is maximum at the central axis of the optical fiber and gradually decreases up to the core-cladding interface.
 But the cladding has a uniform refractive index.

 As you know that the refractive index n=c/v; where c is the speed of light in free space and v in any medium.
-So if n is changing obviously v will be change.
-Here in the Graded Index Optical Fiber the refractive index of the core is changing and it is maximum near to the central axis so the light ray which enter through this will have lower speed as compared to the light signal which enters near to the co cladding interface, because here the refractive index is lower.
+So if n is changing obviously v will be changing.
+Here in the Graded-Index Optical Fiber, the refractive index of the core is changing and it is maximum near to the central axis so the light ray which enters through this will have lower speed as compared to the light signal which enters near to the co cladding interface because here the refractive index is lower.
 So the speed of light will be faster.
-In this case we found that there is no time lag between the signals, all the signals reach at the same time.
+In this case, we found that there is no time lag between the signals, all the signals reach at the same time.

-The characteristics of the optical fiber is determined generally by the following parameters, these are;
+The characteristics of the optical fiber are determined generally by the following parameters, these are;

-1. The composition of the material; it indicates to the value of refractive index of the core
+1. The composition of the material; it indicates the value of the refractive index of the core

 2. The nature of light; it means the wavelength of the optical signal.